 - 1. Airport Management - a.
 Friendly Crowds.
 In some situations, airport operators know in advance that a situation is likely to bring friendly crowds to the airport.
 Through proper planning and experience, appropriate steps may be taken to minimize the effort required to control a friendly crowd. - b.
 Hostile Assemblies.
 For hostile situations, it is difficult to determine in advance the degree of disturbance that may result at the airport.
 Therefore, before any specific steps are taken to increase security, intelligence information, which has been received from all reliable sources, must be evaluated.
 With that input, operators can make decisions concerning the kind and extent of security measures to take. - c.
 Intelligence.
 Typically there is advance warning or lead time with the assembly of large crowds.
 In times of civil disorder or international tension, airport operators should be especially alert to dissidents.
 While trained saboteurs will operate with great secrecy, untrained dissidents usually talk, threaten, or boast, and their plans either become known in detail or can be predicted. - d.
 Briefings.
-If appropriate, airport operators should brief air carrier representatives and other tenants on the actions airport sector Average and the inistration take to deal with the anticipated demonstration.
-The with the action of the action of the article of the arti specify the actions that the airport operator, other agencies, and tenants should take to ensure both the safety of the public and the continued operation of the airport.
+If appropriate, airport operators should brief air carrier representatives and other tenants on the actions airport sector with Addiministration take to deal with the anticipated demonstration.
+The briefing should solve a APPROVED specify the actions that the airport operator, other agencies, and tenants should take to ensure both the safety of the public and the continued operation of the airport.